 Income Tax Receipts

-- External appraisals may be required for some materials, regardless of value.
+- External appraisals may also be required for some materials, regardless of value.

-Gifts will be processed in order of receipt and it may not always be possible to issue a receipt in the same year that the donation is made.
+Gifts will be processed in the order received, and it may not always be possible to issue a tax receipt in the same year that the donation is made.